Calling All Angels...

 We want to know what causes Peripartum Cardiomyopathy on a molecular level.
 IPAC case studies provide us with a leading-edge look into the underlying causes of PPCM and how to further prevent the disease.
 While the direct underlying cause is still unknown, there are ways to prevent full blown cardiac arrest and mortality if caught in time.
 We are learning more and more everyday; with your generosity, we can help further the knowledge of trusted health care professionals to hopefully one day put to rest Peripartum Cardiomyopathy, not another mother, daughter, wife, partner.

 Heart failure in young women related to pregnancy is called Peripartum Cardiomyopathy (PPCM) or pregnancy-associated cardiomyopathy (PAC).
-PPCM occurs all over the world and is one of the leading causes of maternal mortality.
-PPCM has no discrimination to age, race or to heritages.
+PPCM occurs all over the world and is one of the leading causes of maternal mortality and is reported in roughly 1 in 2000 pregnancies.
+PPCM has no discrimination to age, race or heritage, however, incidences seem to be twice as common in "blacks" &/or African Americans compared to other races and nationalities...
 Even women in PERFECT health can develop PPCM.
 Peripartum Cardiomyopathy is a pregnancy induced heart failure that can be cured durning pregnancy.
 If untreated the condition worsens and peaks right after delivery.
 Most PPCM pregnancies are untreated.
 This is why the death rate is almost as high as Cancer solely due to lack of awareness to the public, the medical wheelhouse and within the medical communities globally.
 There is a practical solution to this serious life threatening problem.
 The cure, "Raise The Standard Screening, Testing and Labs" with Implementing, The Pro B-Type natriuretic peptide (NT-pro BNP- BPN ) & (EKG) Echocardiograms as mandatory treatments of care durning and after to all pregnancies.
 Early diagnosis saves lives!
 The objective treatment is to keep extra fluid from accumulating in the lungs & to help the heart recover as fully as possible.
 PPCM is usually misdiagnosed as Preeclampsia & Gestational Diabetes.
-PPCM is approximately 1 in 2000 pregnancies globally, out of 900 pregnancies 700 are PPCM in the United States.
+PPCM is more common than we think.
 There are approximately 3000 new cases each year in the USA.
 Thanks to increasing understanding of the causes and treatment of PPCM, mortality rates have decreased from over 30 % to current rates under 1%… Despite that, PPCM remains one the top 5 silent killers of new mothers in the USA.This is unacceptable!
 One of the leading causes of PPCM appears to be an imbalance of proteins coming from the placenta, producing a cardio-toxic “angiogenic imbalance”, leading to heart failure and death.
 It is possible to predict who is at higher risk of developing PPCM by measuring these proteins in the blood.
 PPCM prevention depends upon funding so that promising new treatments can be identified and verified as effective, leading to full recovery and making relapse in subsequent pregnancies much less likely-even preventable in the first place.
 IPAC researchers believe that no mother should die from PPCM & mothers should fully recover if treated.
 This goal is within our reach; but we need everyones’ support to manage this healthy pregnancy movement and save families & lives.
 Woman have been giving birth since the beginning of time, enough girls have suffered and died.
 We should not be just in the early stages of this awareness.
-We fight the fight to be herd for others that no longer have a voice.
+We fight the fight to be heard for others that no longer have a voice.

 A leading research study group in North America, IPAC (Investigations of Pregnancy-Associated Cardiomyopathy), funded by the United States National Heart, Lung, and Blood Institute of the National Institution of Health (NIH), has documented improving full recovery levels of PPCM to greater than 90 % of victims when diagnosis can be made in the stage with less severe heart failure.
 IPAC’s work continues and is expanding its study from 30 to 50 medical centers in the USA and Canada, directed by Dr. Dennis M. McNamara, Cardiologist, at the University of Pittsburgh Medical Center.
 Again, we believe that no mother should die from PPCM and that all PPCM mothers should fully recover.
 This goal is within our reach; but we need your help."